 If you are going to be up in the night what should you do?
 If you want to be sleeping then you shouldn’t reward yourself by watching television, hanging out in internet chat rooms, or reading a good book.
 Instead, follow the Christian Harris plan: if you have not fallen asleep in 45 minutes then get up and do something you do not like to do.
 For example, if you hate washing the dishes, then wash them or clean up something, scrub the kitchen floor, whatever.
 Do that for 45 minutes and go back to bed.
 If you are not asleep still then repeat what you did—yes, that means, re-wash the dishes.
 Again–45 minutes.
 You don’t get the feeling you have accomplished anything, and it isn’t fun.
 Eventually your body will get the joke, and simply sleep.
 If in several weeks you have another bout with insomnia, get up and wash the dishes.

 I gave the Harris prescription to a very nice young housewife, who immediately started to laugh at me.
 She said, “You really don’t know me, do you, Dr. Simpson?”
 I told her that I didn’t understand, and she said the thing she enjoyed the most was cleaning, putting things in order, categorizing, and would happily spend the entire evening rewashing dishes.
 I didn’t want to give her the diagnosis of obsessive-compulsive-disorder (OCD) since she had already given it to herself.
 My next immediate thought was to hire her to do the filing in my office, she could have the night shift.
 She did find a task she didn’t like doing, and before long was enjoying a restful nights sleep—her task that got her to sleep was to read her daughter’s homework in history.

-The other way to break a simple cycle, of staying up too late, isn’t something you can do right after surgery—to pull and all-nighter and go to bed the following evening at a reasonable hour.
+The other way to break a simple cycle, of staying up too late, isn’t something you can do right after weight loss surgery—to pull and all-nighter and go to bed the following evening at a reasonable hour.

 Getting into and out of bed